piyush-J/dependency-parser/README.md

 Initial implementation of Sanskrit to Hindi Translation using Zero-shot learning and dependency parser.

-Authors:
-Rashi Kumar
-Piyush Jha
+Authors: Rashi Kumar and Piyush Jha